 Invite your parish priest to lead the service.
-Pass out pencils and paper, so that everyone can write down names for commemoration.
 If your parish priest is not available, you can still chant it as a reader service.
-If it's a reader service, make the following changes:
+If it is a reader service, make the following changes:

 - 1. Instead of "Blessed is our God..." to begin the service, we say: "Through the prayers of our holy Fathers, Lord Jesus Christ our God, have mercy on us." - 2.
 After the "Our Father," we say "Through the prayers of our holy Fathers, Lord Jesus Christ our God, have mercy on us," instead of "For Thine is the power..." - 3.
-We omit all the petitions and the parts the priest would do.
+We omit all the petitions and commemorations of names done by the priest.